Posted - October 26, 2015

 It would transform him into the new Blue Beetle.

 The Scarab would give Jaime a very special power.
 It would allow him to "see" the space-based and hidden supercomputer controlling the O.M.A.C. system and providing coordination for Alex's multiversal plans.
 Score.

 Power Girl is the universe-lost superhero.
 An original inhabitant of Earth-2, she should not be here, but she is.
 Also she is a "Superman".
 Think about what this means for Alexander Luthor.
 If he could have Superboy Prime and Power Girl.
 Definitely a position of advantage.

 The hook that is used to reel in Power Girl is her own immense loneliness coupled with her relationship with Kal-L and Lois.
 But alas, Power Girl refuses the bait.

 With Power Girl it's not so much an unraveling of Alex's plans as it is a missed opportunity to add a "Superman" to his side.

 You know what I like about Infinite Crisis?
 It is the closest that Lex Luthor and the Joker will come to being heroes.
 Well, not "heroes" really.
 "Anti-villains" is the better word.
 Alexander Luthor becomes actively hostile to Lex and ignores the maniacal Joker entirely - these things cannot be done without some kind of backlash.

 With Lex unarmored and vulnerable, Alex closes in for the coup de grace:

 Ha!
-The legendary Lex manages to teleport out of there.
+The legendary Luthor manages to teleport out of there.